 In addition to the below guidelines, the FAA provides an app, called B4UFly, that will show you on a map where you can and cannot legally fly.
 They’ve been fairly lenient about rule breakers in safe situations, but if you fly over crowds or around airports, be prepared to pay some serious fines, or land in jail if you hurt anyone.

-Basic drone flying guidelines in the United States
+Basic drone flight guidelines in the United States

 - Fly at or below 400 feet above the ground